bio2kg/bio2kg-etl/README.md

 All temporary files are put in the `data/` folder

-> If you are using Windows you will need to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+> If you are using Windows you will need to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run Bash scripts.

 ### Define mappings